Welcome to St. James Church!

 Our worship service is saturated with the public reading of God’s Word.
 Many times we read a passage from the Old Testament or a passage from the New Testament, and the section of Scripture upon which the sermon is based.
 Our “Call to Worship” and “Words of Assurance” are also directly taken from God’s Holy Word.

-Preaching at SJC is expositional and textual, which means that we seek to explain the meaning of a Biblical text, verse-by-verse and in context.
-Sermons usually last between 25 and 35 minutes.
+Preaching at St. James Church is expositional and textual, which means that we seek to explain the meaning of a Biblical text, verse-by-verse and in context.
+Sermons usually last from 30 to 40 minutes.
 Our goal in preaching and hearing is to understand and apply the Word of God to our daily lives.
 The Good News of Jesus Christ is what drives our preaching.

 The Lord’s Supper

-On the first Sunday of the month and on other special Lord’s Days, we experience the Sacrament of Holy Communion together.
+On the first Sunday of the month and on other special Lord’s Days, we experience the Sacrament of the Lord's Supper together.
 This is a time of reflection, self-examination and communion with our Savior.
 The Lord’s table is a “family meal” that is open to all baptized individuals who claim Christ as Lord and Savior.

 Offering & Giving